Ways to Cope with Post-Election Stress

 Let it out.

-If you supported someone who lost, it’s ok to cry, be angry, and vent.
-Look to your support system and other like-minded individuals to help you through.
+If you’re disappointed with the results of the election, it’s ok to cry, be angry, and grieve.
+Look to your support system to help you through, and try to find like-minded individuals to process with.

 Alcohol is a depressant.
 So, if you’re feeling down, alcohol will only make it harder for you to think clearly, get out of bed in the morning, and maintain your relationships.